 2020 Tillman Scholar

-Traumatic brain injuries (TBI) affect 100 million of people around the world annually and contribute to other neurological disorders such as dementia, Alzheimer’s and Parkinson’s disease.
+Traumatic brain injuries (TBI) affect 100 million people around the world annually and contribute to other neurological disorders such as dementia, Alzheimer’s and Parkinson’s disease.
 Military service members are particularly at risk for TBI.

 James joined the Army following high school, serving as an airborne combat medic and while deployed to Afghanistan with the 173rd Airborne in late 2009, he witnessed and treated numerous TBI even becoming a victim of one himself.
 Those experiences motivated James to go from patient to Ph.D.—becoming the catalyst that led him to the field of neuroscience and the foundation of his education, his research and his volunteer work.